 Download maps and apps

 Although most people speak some English in Bali, it’s better to assume that you will need to show your driver where you’re going on a map, or with instructions written in Balinese.
-Check out our phrase book to get you started with the basics.
 Make it a little easier to find your way around by looking online at the places you want to visit and the best way to get there, before you head out.

 Download maps for the public transport and tourist spots before you leave, but be careful as some ‘roads’ listed on maps aren’t really what you’d expect!
 We recommend Maps with Me, which works both offline and online.
 Google Maps also allows you to save maps to your device so you can access them offline to save on data roaming.

 Taxis are by far the most popular transport option in Bali and there are many around.
 However, as with many aspects of travelling, you need to be aware of those looking to take advantage of tourists and protect yourself from scams.